False Flags (Updated!)

 • United States National Security Agency (NSA) conducts a global surveillance program called PRISM in which they collect online communications, including from Americans who weren’t/aren’t aware.

-• At some points in time, this government surveillance has been controversial: It’s intended to flag dangerous individuals and monitor their communications to keep America safe, but it may also flag innocent individuals.
+• At some points in time, this government surveillance has been controversial.
+It’s intended to flag dangerous individuals and monitor their communications to keep America safe, but it may also flag innocent individuals.

 MATH OBJECTIVES